Welcome to the Older Coder.

 The purpose of this blog is to inform, inspire, and hopefully demonstrate a path for ‘experienced’ members of the work force to create a better life for themselves through coding.

 For those of us who find themselves unemployed or underemployed at age 50, 55, or 60+ its a shock.
 If, like me, you planned to work in your field until you retired around 65, being unemployed for more than a few months makes that seem… unlikely.
 Upon finding yourself no longer employed maybe you sent out a ton of applications, networked with some former colleagues, did all the things you know are needed to find a new position, then waited for the offers to come in.
-And maybe, 12 months later, you’re still waiting, like me.
+And maybe, 12 months later like me, you’re still waiting.

 There’s many reasons why an experienced person might find themselves jobless.
 Senior employees are often the first to go for a variety of reasons:

 For me it was voluntary.
-I worked contract to contract and during a slow period in my field of animation I tried Real Estate.
-After six years I decided to quit talking houses and get back to talking art and design.
+I was working contract to contract but during an extremely slow period in my field of animation (2008, the Great Recession) I tried Real Estate.
+After six years of moderate success but little enjoyment I finally decided to quit talking houses and get back to talking art and design.
 That was over a year ago.
 I’ve done what all the books and advice say to do.
 Brush up on my skills, network with past colleagues, apply apply apply.
 So far the response has been… weak.

 I’m not positive its ageism but I am beginning to see a pattern of older workers losing their positions and either being unemployed or, if they do find work, underemployed.
 Meaning that they are working but not in their field and usually in a position that requires little training.
 A statistic which gets overlooked when considering the country’s unemployment rate.